Safety on the mind as Tour prepares for change

 It is a record he shares with the all-time greatest: Belgium's Eddy Merckx, but one he curiously does not seem overly motivated by - more so, the desire to win in the moment.

-And after what has to have been the longest pause in the history of sporting event media conferences on Thursday, he simply said with shrugged shoulders: "I don't know; I just try to win as much as I can.
+And after what has to have been the longest pause in the history of sporting event media conferences on Thursday, he simply said with shrugged shoulders: "I don't know.
+I just try to win as much as I can.
 Sorry."

-Earlier, reflecting that when he is in the moment records and experiences can be relived later, he said: "I still have to try and do a job and I know I'll regret not living in the moment.
+Reflecting that records and experiences can be relived later, the Manxman said: "I still have to try and do a job and I know I'll regret not living in the moment.

 "The Tour de France gives me the most incredible emotions you can't really analyse and appreciate until after.
 I know it's my last one, but I still have the same job to do.
 I can definitely appreciate them later."